 A measure of systematic risk given to a security or portfolio, beta measures the volatility of a given financial instrument in comparison to the market as a whole.
 Often used in financial analysis, beta helps determine an asset’s expected return based off the capital asset pricing model.

 A blanket mortgage is a type of mortgage that finances more than one piece of real estate.
 Similar to a conventional mortgage, the real estate acts as collateral under the loan, and depending on the terms, the individual pieces of real estate may be sold without retiring the entire mortgage.

 In practice, blanket mortgages allow the mortgagee to aggregate its debt obligations under a single loan to a single lender.
 Due to the size and scope of the loan, the borrower may have the ability to negotiate better terms and achieve a lower interest rates.
 In addition, a borrower may be able to save on application and closing costs associated with taking on multiple mortgages.

 The disadvantages of a blanket mortgage include the capability of the lender to foreclose on all of the properties serving collateral in the scenario that the borrower defaults.
 In addition, blanket mortgages are typically unable to cover properties across numerous states, as each state has unique guidelines regarding how blanket mortgages are issued.

-A short-term loan that is used until a person or company secures permanent, longer-term financing or fulfills an existing obligation.
+Bridge loan is a short-term loan that is used until a person or company secures permanent, longer-term financing or fulfills an existing obligation.

-A person or firm in the business of buying and selling securities, operating as both a broker and a dealer, depending on the transaction.
+Broker dealer is a person or firm in the business of buying and selling securities, operating as both a broker and a dealer, depending on the transaction.

 Built-to-suit is a way of leasing commercial property whereas the developer/owner has constructed a building to the specifications of a particular tenant or type of tenant.
 This type of property is popular among tenants because of its ability to offer efficient layouts, reduce operating costs associated with the property, or create a building design that may be more favorable in the public eye.